edulazaro/edulazaro/README.md

 I work contracting at [Kenodo](https://kenodo.com/) and create tutorials at [Neoguias](https://www.neoguias.com/).

 In my free time, I'm creating **Swarmain**, a secret project, using Laravel, Web3 and of course, AI.
-As an example, created [WiiBy](https://wiiby.com/) using Swarmain in just minutes!

 I have also developed these projects: